OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 # Create an ASP.NET Office Add-in that uses single sign-on

 Users can sign in to Office, and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign in a second time.
-For an overview, see [Enable SSO in an Office Add-in](sso-in-office-add-ins.md).

 This article walks you through the process of enabling single sign-on (SSO) in an add-in.
-The sample add-in you create has two parts; a task pane that loads in Microsoft Excel, and a middle-tier server that handles calls to Microsoft Graph for the task pane.
-The middle-tier server is built ASP.NET core and exposes a single REST API, `/api/filenames`, that returns a list of the first 10 file names in the user's OneDrive folder.
-The task pane uses the `getAccessToken()` method to get an access token for the signed in user to the middle-tier server.
-The middle-tier server uses the On-Behalf-Of flow (OBO) to exchange the access token for a new one with access to Microsoft Graph.
-You can extend this pattern to access any Microsoft Graph data.
-The task pane always calls a middle-tier REST API (passing the access token) when it needs Microsoft Graph services.
-The middle-tier uses the token obtained via OBO to call Microsoft Graph services and return the results to the task pane.

-This article works with an add-in that uses ASP.NET Core.
-For a similar article about a Node.js add-in, see [Create a Node.js Office Add-in that uses single sign-on](create-sso-office-add-ins-nodejs.md).
+The sample shows you how to build the following parts:

+- Client-side code that provides a task pane that loads in Microsoft Excel.
+The client-side code calls the Office JS API `getAccessToken()` to get the SSO access token to call server-side REST APIs.
+If this fails, it will fallback and use the Microsoft Authentication library [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) to obtain the access token.
+- Server-side code that uses ASP.NET Core to provide a single REST API `/api/filenames`.
+The server-side code uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) for all token handling, authentication, and authorization.

+The sample uses SSO and the On-Behalf-Of (OBO) flow to obtain correct access tokens and call Microsoft Graph APIs.
+If you are unfamiliar with how this flow works, see [How SSO works at runtime](authorize-to-microsoft-graph.md#how-it-works-at-runtime) for more detail.

 ## Prerequisites